TogAr2/MinestomFluids/README.md

 MinecraftServer.getGlobalEventHandler().addChild(MinestomFluids.events());
 ```

+When placing a fluid by code, you should use `instance.placeBlock()` instead of `setBlock()`, because it will cause the block handler of the fluid to trigger.
+Otherwise, it will not start to flow.

+You can register a custom waterlog handler for certain blocks using `MinestomFluids.registerWaterlog(Block, WaterLogHandler)`.
+By default, every waterloggable block has the same handler.

+## Events

-MinestomFluids will call a `WaterBlockBreakEvent` upon breaking a block, which can be cancelled to prevent the action.
+- `FluidBlockBreakEvent`: called upon breaking a block, which can be cancelled or can be used to set the new fluid state.
+- `LavaSolidifyEvent`: called when lava turns into stone/cobblestone/obsidian when in contact with water.
+This event can be cancelled or can be used to change the resulting block.

 ## Contributing